 If you're looking for a confidence boost, my new book Homeschool Secrets of Success would make the perfect gift.

-It would be a lovely present for someone who is thinking about homeschooling or already doing it and feeling rather frustrated because things don't seem to be going quite as they had hoped.
+It would be a lovely present for someone who is thinking about homeschooling or already doing it and would like some practical ideas and encouragement so they can trust that everything will work out fine.

 This list of the best homeschool gifts is ideal when you are stuck for an idea for an unusual and special Birthday present.
 I hope you enjoy these gifts as much as we have.

 Homeschooling > Gifts